John Street (snooker referee): Career

 His final match was at the 1997 Benson & Hedges Masters final when Steve Davis defeated Ronnie O'Sullivan 10–8 after trailing 4–8.
 This match was interrupted by a woman streaking.
+In all, Street refereed Masters finals.

 Street refereed in five World Championship finals between 1980 and 1995.
 He handled the 1992 final between Jimmy White and Stephen Hendry when Hendry came from 8–14 behind to win the match 18–14 by winning 10 consecutive frames.